 Building a culture of reading.

-Our Library Specialists are experts with a lifelong love of reading and deep appreciation and respect for fun and the sheer joy of learning.
+Our Library Specialists are experts with a lifelong love of reading and a deep appreciation and respect for fun and the sheer joy of learning.
 In schools and centers that are conducive to programming with a Library Specialist, our team members visit at least once a week to lead Story Time, facilitate book lending, and collaborate with families and educators.

-Our Library Specialists implement and lead literacy (Lending, Story Time, and Build a Home Library) and social emotional learning programs where they read aloud to children and incorporate music, rhymes, songs, dances, and body movements into library sessions.
+Our Library Specialists implement and lead literacy (Lending, Story Time, and Build a Home Library) and social-emotional learning programs where they read aloud to children and incorporate music, rhymes, songs, dances, and body movements into library sessions.
 They also make book recommendations for library collections, collaborate with teachers to align Story Times with classroom lessons and themes, and design and facilitate parent/family events.

 Our Story Time is much more than simply reading a book out loud.
 Through engaging lesson plans that incorporate conversations, songs, rhymes, body movements, art, props, and costumes, our stories jump off the pages and come alive.

 The academic impact of Story Time is lasting and profound.
-Story Time creates a culture of reading and a lifelong love of books.
+Story Time fosters a culture of reading and a lifelong love of books.
 Story Time increases language and critical thinking skills, builds vocabulary and phonemic awareness, and strengthens social and emotional learning during the most crucial years of a child’s development.
 Also, it’s really fun.

 We use a dialogic reading method involving developmentally appropriate questioning techniques and conversations about the stories that bolsters the children’s engagement and encourages them to think deeply about the text.
 Story Time promotes all kinds of hard and soft skills such as cognitive, executive, and motor development; language acquisition; phonemic awareness; numeracy; the ability to collaborate; and social and emotional concepts.